 the grove · barbados

-Taking advantage of a shopping center that is working very well for it, the operating company decides to cover this urban need.
+But now a new shopping mall is working well, so the operating company decides to meet this urban need.

-The shopping center is located in a very fragmented rural scheme, a network of roads between small highways with a lot of traffic.
-At the back, halfway up the slope and in an environment without views, a kind of urbanization with terraced houses of 3 or 4 floors had already been projected.
+The mall is located on a very fragmented rural scheme consisting in a network of roads among small highways with a lot of traffic.
+At the back, halfway the slope in a terrain with no views, a kind of urbanization with terraced houses of three or four floors had already been planned.

-We analyze some preliminary developments and propose, in addition to a simplification and updating of the architectural style, a climate adaptation scheme that promotes cross ventilation and minimizes the use of air conditioning in outdoor spaces.
+We analyzed some preliminary developments and proposed a simpler, up-to-date architectural style and a climate adapted scheme to promote crossed ventilation and minimize the use of air conditioning in outdoor spaces.

-On the other hand, we fought to optimize access and reduce road traffic, very slow and with many streets, which resulted in loss of buildable roof and green areas.
-Within the previous village, quality of life was lost, concrete and heat accumulated …
+On the other hand, we strived to optimize the accesses and reduce traffic, which was very slow and allowed in most streets at the expense of buildable roof and green areas.
+Concrete and heat were all over in the former village, and the quality of life was significantly lower.

 Jason Edwards – PM